lusanex/filterPipeline/README.md

 **Key Features**:
 - Registers calculators and retrieves their contexts.
 - Manages a sequence of calculators, ensuring they execute in order.
-- Implements **time slicing** to allow each calculator a defined period to process data.
+- Implements **time slicing**, giving each calculator a defined period to process data.
 - Computes **delta time** to measure the time elapsed between frames.
 - Enforces a frame rate limit using `FRAME_RATE_MS`.
 - Provides callbacks:
   - **Input Callback**: Supplies input data to the pipeline.
   - **Output Callback**: Handles processed data from the pipeline.

+### 8. ImageUtils

+**Purpose**: Helper class for working with BMP images.

+**Key Features**:
+- Includes methods for loading BMP images and converting them into the `Image` class.
+- Provides functionality to save `Image` objects back to BMP format.

 ---

 ## Framework Workflow

-### Header Parsing:
-- Video or image metadata is parsed and validated at the beginning.
-- This information (e.g., dimensions, pixel format) is passed to the framework.

-### Calculator Registration:
+### Calculator Registration
 - Each calculator is derived from `CalculatorBase`.
 - Calculators define their input/output ports and specific processing logic.
 - The `Scheduler` registers calculators and retrieves their contexts.

-### Data Flow:
+### Data Flow
-- Input data flows into the pipeline through the **Input Callback**.
+- Input data is fed into the pipeline through the **Input Callback**.
 - The `Scheduler` passes data between calculators using their `process` methods.
 - Processed data is output via the **Output Callback**.

-### Time Management:
+### Time Management
-- The `Scheduler` calculates delta time and ensures that each calculator gets a fair share of processing time.
+- The `Scheduler` calculates delta time to measure elapsed time between frames.
-- Frame rate is enforced to maintain smooth operation.
+- Ensures fair processing time for each calculator by enforcing a frame rate.

 ---